-Educators know that a successful summer school program can be an effective defense against “summer slide”—the learning loss that children experience over the summer that teachers must address every fall.
-This year, students may face exacerbated learning loss due to many schools transitioning to remote or hybrid learning during the COVID-19 pandemic.
+Educators know that a successful summer school program can be an effective defense against “summer slide”—the interrupted schooling that children experience over the summer that teachers must address every fall.
+This year, students may face exacerbated interrupted learning due to many schools transitioning to remote or hybrid learning during the COVID-19 pandemic.
 This is particularly true for low-income students who often don’t have access to the same technology at home as their counterparts from high-income backgrounds.

-The Northwest Evaluation Association, a nonprofit research organization, has found three consistent trends in summer learning loss, which can help shed light on the loss many students are currently experiencing:
+The Northwest Evaluation Association, a nonprofit research organization, has found three consistent trends in the summer slide, which can help shed light on the loss many students are currently experiencing:

 - Overall achievement tends to slow or decline during the summer

 - These declines tend to be more dramatic in math compared with reading